Welshy92/rescue-the-royalty/README.md

 ### **Learning Resources**

 There are a few different sites that I used to learn the required skills to develop this website.
+* [Code Institute](https://codeinstitute.net) - Used the LMS to learn the javascript essentials.
+* Code Institute Slack - Used to get answers for specific queries.
+* [w3Schools](https://www.w3schools.com) - Used to double check some syntax for both CSS and Javascript.
+* [Stack Overflow](https://stackoverflow.com) - Used as my main search point after Slack to get the answers I needed.

 ### **Code Used**

 ### **Media**

 ### **Acknowledgments**

+* Bim williams - Assisting me with an event listener bug I was trying to fix.
+* August 2022 Code Institute Cohorts - Keeping me sane and motivated.